This Charming Man: Music and lyrics

-As with many of Morrissey's compositions, the song's lyrics features dialogue borrowed from a cult film.
-The line "A jumped-up pantry boy who never knew his place" is borrowed from the 1972 film adaptation of Anthony Shaffer's 1970 homoerotic play Sleuth, in which Laurence Olivier plays a cuckolded author to Michael Caine's 'bit of rough'.
+As with many of Morrissey's compositions, the song's lyrics feature dialogue borrowed from a cult film.
+The line "A jumped-up pantry boy who never knew his place" is borrowed from the 1972 film adaptation of Anthony Shaffer's 1970 play Sleuth, in which Laurence Olivier plays a cuckolded author to Michael Caine's working-class casanova.

 Both studio versions begin with an introductory guitar riff, joined by the rhythm section.
 Morrissey's vocals are first heard eight seconds into the track.
-His vocal melodies are diatonic, and consciously avoid blues inflections.
+His vocal melodies are diatonic, and consciously avoid blues inflexions.
 The chorus is played twice; the first time it is followed by a brief pause, the second by the closing of the song.
-The rhythm section of Andy Rourke and Mike Joyce provide a beat more danceable than usual for a Smiths track.
+The rhythm section of Andy Rourke and Mike Joyce provides a beat more danceable than usual for a Smiths track.
 The drums were originally programmed on a Linn LM-1, under the direction of producer John Porter.
 Porter used the programme to trigger the sampled sounds of the live drum kit, featuring a Motownesque bassline.
-Marr's guitar part consists of single notes and thirds as opposed to strummed barre chords, and his guitar serves to creates a counter-melody throughout the song.
+Marr's guitar part consists of single notes and thirds as opposed to strummed barre chords, and his guitar serves to create a counter-melody throughout the song.
 Marr overdubbed numerous guitar parts onto the song, and in a December 1993 interview, told Guitar Player magazine:

 I'll try any trick.
 With the Smiths, I'd take this really loud Telecaster of mine, lay it on top of a Fender Twin Reverb with the vibrato on, and tune it to an open chord.
 Then I'd drop a knife with a metal handle on it, hitting random strings.
 I used it on "This Charming Man", buried beneath about 15 tracks of guitar ... it was the first record where I used those highlife-sounding runs in 3rds.
 I'm tuned up to F# and I finger it in G, so it comes out in A. There are about 15 tracks of guitar.
 People thought the main guitar part was a Rickenbacker, but it's really a '54 Tele.
 There are three tracks of acoustic, a backwards guitar with a really long reverb, and the effect of dropping knives on the guitar – that comes in at the end of the chorus.